What is EL Education?

-The teaching in Expeditionary Learning schools fosters curiosity about the world by creating learning situations that provide something important to think about, time to experiment, and time to make sense of what is observed.
+Teaching in an EL Education school fosters curiosity about the world by creating learning situations that provide something important to think about, time to experiment, and time to make sense of what is observed.
+Take a look at the two videos below that focus on two key aspects of EL Education schools: Work That Matters and Academic Success.

-Open World Learning Community is a member of the national network of Expeditionary Learning (EL) Schools, which promote rigorous and engaging curriculum; active, inquiry-based pedagogy; and a school culture that demands and teaches compassion and good citizenship.
+Open World Learning Community is a member of the national network of EL Education schools, which promote rigorous and engaging curriculum; active, inquiry-based pedagogy; and a school culture that demands and teaches compassion and good citizenship.
 EL schools are based on the Outward Bound model, which starts with the belief that we learn best through experience.

 What are Learning Expeditions?